Onuachu: Belgian Pro League Player of the Year uncertain of Genk future | Goal.com

 The eye-catching showings saw him crowned as the Belgian Pro League Player of the Year, his 33 goals in the division also ensured he scooped the Golden Boot award.

-The forward has two years left on his current contract but he is unsure of seeing out the deal with a number of European clubs believed to be interested in signing him in the summer.
+The forward has two years left on his current contract but he is unsure about seeing out the deal, with a number of European clubs believed to be interested in signing him in the summer.

 "For me, you never know what the future holds but I think scoring a lot of goals this season for KRC Genk and of course my career is going to be one of the most important periods for me," Onuachu told the club's YouTube channel.